Illuminate your digital realm with

 What is Light?

-– Paracelsus
+– Theophrastus Paracelsus

-Light has been a source of wonder and study since antiquity up to the present day.
-For most of our history and prehistory, we really only saw incandescent light sources, the light of the heavens, fire and thunder are of the incandescent nature.
-Very rarely did we see luminescence, but today are surrounded by it.
+For most of our history and prehistory, we mostly only saw incandescent light sources, because the light of the stars, the celestial bodies, fire and thunder are of the incandescent nature.
+Rarely did we see luminescent sources, but today are surrounded by them, especially by semiconductor backlight.
+A backlight is the light medium by which information is conceived and conveyed in a digital screen.

-Incandescent bulb, candle and white light emitting diode spectrum.
+White light emitting diode spectrum.

 “And He created the jinn from a smokeless flame of fire.”